adahe8/ada-introduction/index.md

 - reflect on what makes you grateful
 - you are a plant: give yourself water and sun
 - results happen overtime, not overnight
 - think about WHY as well as how
-I like keeping these statements in mind!

 ### My favorite breakfast recipe
 #### [Multigrain Porridge](/imgs/eight-treasure-Congee.jpg)